 Upstream USA was founded in 2014 by co-founders, Mark Edwards and Peter Belden.
-Mark and Peter were united by their shared vision to empower all women to achieve their own goals of becoming pregnant only if and when they want to, ultimately reducing the high rate of unplanned pregnancy in the United States.
+Mark and Peter were united by their shared vision to empower all individuals to achieve their own goals of becoming pregnant only if and when they want to, ultimately reducing the high rate of unplanned pregnancy in the United States.

 Prior to co-founding Upstream, Peter led the William and Flora Hewlett Foundation’s grantmaking for family planning and reproductive rights in the US managing roughly $100 million in grants.
 Over the course of two decades, Peter has worked in family planning in many roles including at the US Agency for International Development and in two different roles at Planned Parenthood, including managing the San Mateo, CA health center.
 While managing the health center, Peter saw the daily challenges faced by most health center staff.
 This had a powerful effect on the type of intervention Upstream now delivers, including recognizing the role of the whole health care team and the many systems that must be in place to deliver a new service.